scsm-ua/kirtan-guide-en/songs/sarvasva-tomara-charane-sanpiya.md

     sarvasva tomāra,   charaṇe sa̐piyā, poḍechi tomāra ghore tumi to’ ṭhākur,    tomāra kukkur, boliyā jānaho more

-Now taking all that I possess and surrendering it unto Your lotus feet, O Lord, I throw myself down be- fore Your house.
+Now taking all that I possess and surrendering it unto Your lotus feet, O Lord, I throw myself down before Your house.
 You are the master of the house; kindly consider me Your own dog.

 #### 2